jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 ### Unfounded

 An unfounded crime is one in which a police investigation has determined that the reported crime did not actually happen.
-For example if the police are called to a possible burglary but later find out that a burglary did not occur they would put it down as 1 unfounded burglary.
+For example if the police are called to a possible burglary but later find out that a burglary did not occur, they would put it down as 1 unfounded burglary.
 This is based on police investigation rather than the decision of any other party such as a coroner, judge, jury, or prosecutor.

 ## Number of months reported